Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control

-Therefore, the front tires' grip exceeded the limit, leading to tire saturation and reflecting unstable vehicle maneuvers during the evasion, as shown in Fig. \ref{fig_grip_govern_vehicle}.
-These findings demonstrate that more conservative tightening is required to cope with parameter variations in the target domain.
+Consequently, the front tires' grip exceeded the limit, leading to tire saturation and unstable maneuvers during the evasion, as shown in Fig.~\ref{fig_grip_govern_vehicle}.
+These results confirm that, without the governor, more conservative constraint tightening is required to cope with parameter variations in the target domain.
 On the other hand, the controller with the governor refined the control inputs to adapt to the changed vehicle parameters.
 The maximum tire grip usage was consistently maintained around 90\%, and the evasive trajectory remained closer to the nominal state, regardless of the parameter variations.
 This indicates that the vehicle was more effectively controlled as intended by the DNN, even under different model parameters.

 Fig.~\ref{fig_Input_govern_vehicle} presents the refined control inputs generated by the governor under a specific parameter variation, where all parameters were increased within the range specified in Table~\ref{tab_Parameter}.
 The braking forces were increased to compensate for the higher mass and inertia (\(m, I_z\)) and for the changes in the center-of-gravity positions (\(l_f, h\)), while the steering angles were slightly reduced to account for the increased cornering stiffness (\(C_y\)).
 As a result, the grip constraints were satisfied, ensuring stable vehicle maneuverability during the evasion maneuver.